Have you seen a City of Ottawa SUV driving around the city with a camera on it?

 The Mosaic Meridian got a moment in the spotlight on local Ottawa news as city officials implement Smart City technology.

-GIS Surveying with the Mosaic 360° cameras for infrastructure
+GIS Surveying with the Mosaic 360° cameras for infrastructure management

 The Mosaic Meridian got a moment in the spotlight on local Ottawa news as city officials implement Smart City technology.